denten-books/plain-text/main.md

 > The harmony would never succeed [@uexkull_foray_2010, 198).

-Similarly, the pea and the pea weevil achieve harmony through "meaning transfer" between the pea and the weevil larvae, which allows the weevil to prepare an escape hatch through vegetative matter in advance of its pupation [@uexkull_foray_2010, 161]."
+Similarly, the pea and the pea weevil achieve harmony through "meaning transfer" between the pea and the weevil larvae, which allows the larvae to prepare an escape hatch through vegetative matter in advance of its pupation [@uexkull_foray_2010, 161]."